Enders Island: History

 The island was referred to by various names before it became known as Enders Island: Willcock's Island, Dodge's Island, Barker's Island and Keeland's Island.

 In 1787 (and likely also 1773) Dodge's Island was used to isolate patients for smallpox inoculation.

 In 1910, Dr. Thomas B. Enders, the son of the president of Aetna Insurance Company, purchased the then-uninhabited island from the Daughters of Charity of Saint Vincent de Paul and in 1918 he and his wife Alys VanGilder Enders designed and oversaw the construction of a private estate with a grand main house decorated in Arts and Crafts style.
 The grounds still feature the Enders' imported Italian tiles in the house and garden, and a surrounding wall of large boulders that serves as a windbreak.

 Before her death in 1954, Alys searched for a suitable religious institute to take over the care of her island.
 She approached the Bishop of the Diocese of Norwich, which saw no use of Enders Island but referred her to Father Purtill, Superior General of the Society of Saint Edmund.
 Thus the island was willed, requesting that it be used as a retreat and place of spiritual training for priests in the diocese.
-An independent ministry was established on the island in 2003.
+In 2003, the Society of St. Edmund relinquished the title of the island in order to ensure the long-term viability of Enders Island ministries with Pope John Paul IIs approval.
+The Society of St. Edmund entered completion in 2022.

-In 2018, the Society sought permission from the U.S. Army Corps of Engineers to repair a deteriorating seawall on its property.
-This led a group of Mason's Island private residents to sue with the aim to make the Society lose its rights to the island, thought to be worth tens of millions of dollars, so the island reverted to a group of 36 groups and individuals.
-Their argument was the Retreat Center fails to conform to the original intent when Mrs Enders bequeathed the property: its use as novitiate for the society and a place of retreat, and that it violates Stonington zoning laws.
-The report found the arguments were without merit; that "the use of the property is a preexisting, legal nonconforming use".
-As of 2024 the court case is pending.
+In 2018, the organization operating the retreat, St. Edmund of Connecticut, sought permission from the U.S. Army Corps of Engineers to repair a deteriorating seawall on its property.
+This led a group of Mason's Island private residents to sue with the aim to make St. Edmund lose its rights to the island, thought to be worth tens of millions of dollars.
+This would have made the rights to the island revert to a group of 36 groups and individuals, including the plaintiffs.
+Their argument was the Retreat Center failed to conform to the original intent when Mrs. Enders bequeathed the property: its use as novitiate for the society and a place of retreat.
+The case itself was settled without trial in March 2025, largely in favor of St. Edmund of Connecticut.
+The settlement did require the society to post signage making it clear Enders Island is not open to the public, and pay the Masons Island Property Owners' Association $10,000 annually for access road upkeep.

 A relic of Edmund of Abingdon, the saint's severed arm, is enshrined in the Chapel of Our Lady of the Assumption at St. Edmund's Retreat.